can296/YotNoUpgrade/README.md

 # YotNoUpgrade
 No more text forcing the YouTube app to update.

+# Tested Versions
+Tested on iOS 10.3.3 and 12.5.7